Story At-A-Glance

-Audio technology startup Edge Sound Research has come up with a new sound technology in which users can both hear sound between 0 – 20,000Hz and feel sound between 0 – 2000Hz with an intelligent design.
+Audio technology startup Edge Sound Research has developed a new sound technology in which users can hear sound between 0 – 20,000Hz and feel sound between 0 – 2000Hz with an intelligent design.
 The design aspect of its tech allows computational audio ensuring better sound quality no matter what surface Edge Sound devices are attached to.

 The Riverside-California startup first participated in the esteemed Consumer Electronics Show (CES) 2020.
-It has again made it to the CES 2022 in which it displayed its patent pending technology.
+However, it has again made it to the CES 2022, in which it displayed its patent-pending technology.

 Experiential Audio Product for Entertainment Purposes

 The ResonX.
-Although aimed at audio engineers and performance gamers, the ResonX gives anyone the ability to experience a new dimension of audio through touch and sound by simply strapping it to the back of their chair.
+Although aimed at audio engineers and performance gamers, the ResonX allows anyone to experience a new dimension of audio through touch and sound by simply strapping it to the back of their chair.

 ResonX is the first Experiential Audio product created with entertainment experiences in mind.
 Simply attach to a chair with our X-straps and experience sound like never before.
 HEAR and FEEL the virtual landscape of your favorite game, the beat of your favorite song, the cinematic moments of your favorite movie, and much more.